-Covid 19 coronavirus: Man reunites with wife at Wellington quarantine facility
+Covid 19 coronavirus: Man reunites with wife, baby at Wellington quarantine facility

 He told the Herald it had been very personal trip for the family because the baby is their first child and the mother was unable to travel.

-The Grand Mercure Hotel in Wellington was reopened to be used as a Covid-19 managed isolation and quarantine facility, where Soo Ki's wife was being transferred to today.
+The Grand Mercure Hotel in Wellington was reopened to be used as a Covid-19 managed isolation and quarantine facility, where Soo Ki's wife was transferred to today.

-Soo Ki is still waiting to join them, and said if he couldn't stay with them tonight, he had nowhere to go.

-"It's really kind of exciting because I can't wait to see them but I'm nervous I can't go in."
+Soo Ki has now joined them and will stay at the hotel for the isolation period.

 Email correspondence between Soo Ki and a Ministry of Health official shows he was told he could be given permission to stay in the isolation facility with his wife and baby for the 14-day period.